Skip to content

 Annual savings possible by converting impulse buys to planned purchases

-Calculate annual savings possible by converting impulse purchases to planned spending decisions.
-Enter impulse purchases monthly and see the result instantly.
+Calculate the annual savings possible by converting impulse purchases to planned spending decisions over a sustained period.

 What this tool does